techatpark/website/site/content/posts/beyond-ci-cd.md

 By taking these steps, we ensure our codebase stays current and secure, preventing technical debt from becoming a barrier to progress.
 However, this approach is not without its challenges and resistance.

-0. **Avoiding deprrecated API**: "On a long running project deprected apis are maj0r blockers for upgrades.
+0. **Avoiding deprrecated API**: "On a long running project deprecated apis are major blockers for upgrades.
 We can resolve them by failing the build using the below maven configuration"
 ```xml
 		<maven.compiler.showDeprecation>true</maven.compiler.showDeprecation>
 		<maven.compiler.failOnWarning>true</maven.compiler.failOnWarning>